HomeDing/HomeDing/README.md

 * You can modify
 * You can distribute

-If you like to contribute by additions or bug fixes you are welcome to open issues or pull requests on github.
+If you would like to contribute by additions or bug fixes you are welcome to open issues or pull requests on Github.

 If you plan to use it in a commercial product you are welcome to contact me regarding working and planning the future.